awsdocs/amazon-sqs-developer-guide/doc_source/sqs-receive-delete-message.md

 Amazon SQS doesn't automatically delete a message after receiving it for you, in case you don't successfully receive the message \(for example, the consumers can fail or lose connectivity\)\.
 To delete a message, you must send a separate request which acknowledges that you no longer need the message because you've successfully received and processed it\.

-The following example shows how to receive and delete a message\.
+In this tutorial you'll learn how to receive and delete a message\.

 **Topics**
 + [AWS Management Console](#receive-delete-message-console)